stevenle/googletv-anymote/README.md

-# Google TV: Python implementation of Pairing Protocol and Anymote Protocol #
+# Python clients for the Google TV Pairing and Anymote protocols. #

 ## Installation ##